karakun/karakun.github.io/_posts/2026-06-09-open-source-triage.md

 If they did, they would have no time left to review the work that actually needs to be merged.

 That is why missing links between issues and pull requests are not a minor inconvenience.
-If one engineer claims an issue but another finds a duplicate elsewhere, they may never realize that someone is already halfway through the fix—or that two pull requests already address the same problem.
+If one engineer claims an issue but another finds a duplicate elsewhere, they may never realize that someone is already halfway through the fix, or that two pull requests already address the same problem.

 I almost did exactly that.
 While using [OpenClaw](https://openclaw.ai){:target="_blank"} on my Android phone, I noticed that tapping the paperclip in the Web UI only let me choose images, while Telegram let me upload any file.